How To Help A Victim Of Domestic Violence

 - Domestic violence has more repeat victims than any other crime; a recent survey showed that normally, there would have been 35 attacks before a victim calls for help!
 In the UK.

-- Domestic violence has become the most common reason for homelessness in the UK.
+- it has become the most common reason for homelessness in the UK.

 Besides, almost 400 people commit suicide each year due to domestic violence.
 This includes people who have attended hospital for domestic abuse injuries in the last six months, nearly one-third of these people visit the hospital on the day they go on to commit suicide, sadly.